Generic Name: selegiline (transdermal) (se LE ji leen (trans DERM al))

 an herbal or dietary supplement that contains tyramine; or

 This list is not complete and many other drugs can interact with selegiline.
 This includes prescription and over-the-counter medicines, vitamins, and herbal products.
 Not all possible interactions are listed in this medication guide.
-Give a list of all your medicines to any healthcare provider who treats you.

 More about Emsam (selegiline)